 If you or an heir need more information about California probate, do not hesitate to call our office.
 A People’s Choice has been providing probate services for over 35 years and has established an excellent reputation in the community.
 When you are ready to get started, information for your paperwork can be provided to us several different ways – either through our convenient online system, over the phone, by completing a written worksheet, or in person.

-Probate should be filed in the county where the decedent lived or, if the decedent lived out of the state of California, in the county where the real property is located.
-A People’s Choice can help with all the steps for filing and completing a full probate in California, and we process probate filings in every probate court in California.
+You must file probate in the county where the decedent lived or, if the decedent lived out of the state of California, in the county where the real property is located.
+A People’s Choice can help with all the steps to file and complete full probate in California.
+Keep in mind, we process probate filings in every probate court in California.
 Call 800-747-2780 and learn how we can save you thousands of dollars completing your probate instead of using an attorney.